 This includes exposure to soil microorganisms that are considered among the friendly microbes that populate the gastrointestinal tract.

-Studies show that children raised on farms have lower rates of allergic diseases and chronic illnesses in general.
+Studies show that children raised on farms (where pesticides have not been heavily used) have lower rates of allergic diseases and chronic illnesses in general.

 Rickets is a well-known historical example of what happens to children who are vitamin D deficient.